 The PHP version of your website affects the speed and security of your web site.
 This means using newer PHP versions leads to more secure and faster web sites.
-Web hosting packages that are newly created, automatically use PHP 7.2.
 This article shows you how to change the PHP version of your web hosting package to another supported version.

 Changing the PHP version